mrmcc3/vibing-dev/blog/why-apex.md

 write("foo", [0b1011, 0b11]);
 ```

 If the write succeeds then the records are durable.
-Later we can ask to open a
+Next we can open the file
-file and see what's in it.
-The result is always an immutable sorted set of
+and see what's in it.
+The result is always an immutable sorted set of records
-records that we can scan through.
+that we can scan through.

 ```js
 s1 = open("foo");